openservicemesh/osm/CONTRIBUTOR_LADDER.md

 * Requirements:
     * Experience as a Contributor for at least 3 months
     * Deep understanding of the technical goals and direction of the project
-    * Deep understanding of the technical domain of the project across multiple areas
+    * Deep understanding of the technical domain of the project across their areas of ownership
     * Sustained contributions to design and direction by doing all of:
       * Authoring and reviewing proposals (GitHub Issues for refactoring, enhancements, or new functionality)
       * Initiating, contributing, and resolving discussions (emails, GitHub issues, meetings)